-3.2 Present Conditions of Urban Planning, Architecture and Land Use
+S.3.2 Present Conditions of Urban Planning, Architecture and Land Use production and stagnation of economic activities.
+The designation as the new capital of RK came in such an occasion.

 The original urban areas of Astana were located between the two buffers; the railway track on the north and the Ishim River on the south.
 They extended beyond the railway track to form the industrial city on the north, and the residential areas expanded within the two buffers east and westwards.
 Recently residential development crossed the Ishim River to the south on the left bank of the Ishim.